GoogleChromeLabs/pointer-tracker/README.md

   // For example, set { capture: true } if you want to capture the event before it reaches listeners
   // below yours in the DOM tree.
   // For details, see: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters
-  eventListenerOptions: { capture: false, passive: false, once: false }, });
+  eventListenerOptions: { capture?: false, passive?: false, once?: false }, });

 // State of the tracked pointers when they were pressed/touched.